 What's more, some individuals will only consume narrow groups of food that they consider "safe," she says.
 For example, you'll only eat bone broth made from grass-fed cows in Australia because you're afraid other kinds are unhealthy.
 This rigid way of eating can quickly become limiting and restrictive.

 Lack of flexibility is another red flag of orthorexia, Conason says, explaining that problematic eaters often find it extremely difficult to depart from their strict diet plans.

-If you find yourself confined by your own rigid rules and often missing out on social activities because of it, you more than likely have an unhealthy relationship with food.
+If you find yourself confined by your own rigid rules and often missing out on social activities because of it, you may have an unhealthy relationship with food.